money-on-chain/RDOC-Contract/integration.md

     console.log('Error', err);
   });
   ```
-## Example redeeming all DOC using Truffle
+## Example redeeming all DOC with Truffle

 You can see [here](#redeeming-rdocs) how RDOC's redeemption works.
 In the following example we will show how to invoke redeemAllStableToken using Money on Chain contract.
 We